gbgabiola/notes/quotes.md

 > "Do not fear to be eccentric in opinion, for every opinion now accepted was once eccentric." - Bertrand Russell

+> "The past is done.
+The future has plenty of room for change." - Anonymous

+> "The work of today is the history of tomorrow, and we are its makers." - Juliette Gordon Low

+> "The general principle that any problem you face, no matter how big, can be broken down into smaller and easier to solve problems, recursively, is the most important idea in human history."

 ## War